 Despite the direct link between social interaction and positive effects on our well being, the stigmas and concern traditionally surrounding personal relationships at work can make navigating friendships in the professional sphere a bit confusing.

-In an age where people are driven both by career and personal well being, striking a healthy balance in relationships at work has never been more essential.
-In fact, the one factor that leading scientists and psychologists agree on is that social relationships represent the most accurate predictor of overall happiness.
+In an age where people are driven both by both their career and personal well being, striking a healthy balance in relationships at work has never been more essential.
+In fact, one factor that leading scientists and psychologists often agree on is that social relationships represent the most accurate predictor of overall happiness.

 Ground Rules for Workplace Friendships